-STATLOCK Stabilization Devices are an upgrade to traditional tape attachments for medical tubing with the goal of improving efficiency, clinical care and patient outcomes.
+StatLock® Stabilization Devices are an upgrade to traditional tape attachments for Foley catheters and medical tubing with the goal of improving efficiency, clinical care and patient outcomes.

-The STATLOCK Foley Stabilization Device addresses issues specific to this type of catheter and fits both latex 8-22 Fr. and silicone 8-26 Fr. tubing.
+The StatLock® Foley Stabilization Device fits both latex 8-22 Fr. and silicone 8-26 Fr. tubing.

-Easily stays in place: In both adult and pediatric sizes, the STATLOCK Foley Stabilization Device remains in place without the use of a leg strap, utilizing a latex-free anchor pad and retainer that attach to the skin.
+Easily stays in place: The StatLock® Foley Stabilization Device remains in place without the use of a leg strap, utilizing a latex-free anchor pad and retainer that attach to the skin.

-Less Invasive & Ease of Application: This OSHA-recommended solution is less invasive (as sutures aren’t involved), reduces irritation, provides a degree of breathability and allows for patient application without medical assistance.
+Less Invasive and Ease of Application: This OSHA-recommended solution is less invasive (as sutures aren’t involved), reduces irritation, provides a degree of breathability and allows for patient application without medical assistance.